These genius tips to deep clean a bathroom will get yours Spring Clean any time of year.

 Ceiling and Walls

-1. Dirty ceiling fans don’t remove humidity efficiently and spread dust everywhere when they run.
+1. Dirty exhaust fans don’t remove humidity efficiently and spread dust everywhere when they run.
 Blast fans with compressed air to dislodge dirt, or use a vacuum dust attachment.

 2. Ceilings and walls collect an extraordinary amount of dust, even in a bathroom.
 Give yours a good cleaning with an extension duster.
 (See my Recommended Products page for the one I use.)
 Don’t forget to clean the light fixtures while you’re at it!